kcdstoragews/lab/README.md

 # :trident: Scenario 02 - running out of space?
 Let's expand the volume
 ____
-**Remember All needed files are in the folder */root/kcdlondon/lab/scenario02* please ensure that you are in this folder now you can do this with the command ```*cd /root/kcdlondon/lab/scenario02*```**
+**Remember All required files are in the folder */root/kcdlondon/lab/scenario02*.
+Please ensure that you are in this folder.
+You can do this with the command ```*cd /root/kcdlondon/lab/scenario02*```**
 ____
 Sometimes you need more space than you thought before.
-For sure you could create a new volume, copy the data and work with the new bigger one but it is way easier, to just expand the existing.
+For sure you could create a new volume, copy the data and work with the new bigger PVC but it is way easier to just expand the existing.

 First let's check the StorageClasses